genebean/mirror-puppet-users/README.md

 Query PuppetDB for group, user, and ssh_authorized_key resources on a particular server and then reproduce those resources on another server.

+## Requirements

+The nodes you wish to copy users to must have Puppet installed.
+It does not have to be a current version though.

 ## Usage

 Run a noop first to be safe: